trentadosics/Zoetrope/README.md

 # Zoetrope
-This is a hand-held zoetrope, which allows to enjoy a simple animation, rotating a picture strips inside a cylinder.
+This is a hand-held zoetrope, which allows to enjoy a simple animation rotating a picture strips inside a cylinder.

 [EN] What is it? https://en.wikipedia.org/wiki/Zoetrope
 - Zoetrope is one of the pre-film animation device, which physical principle is based on the persistance of vision.